mediaguide/mediaguide/_posts/2014-09-17-welcome-to-jekyll.markdown

 - [![Objectifs Workshops](/img/logo-objectifs.png)<br/>Objectifs Workshops<svg></svg>](https://www.objectifs.com.sg/category/workshops/){:target="_blank"}

 	Objectifs provides instruction in photography and filmmaking at different skill levels.
 Our courses are offered at a part-time level, so that you can learn and create outside the confines of a diploma or full-time environment.
-Our instructors are all full-time practising photographers and fillmmakers – passionate about their craft and keen to inspire students.

 - [![Nikon School](/img/logo-nikonschool.png)<br/>Nikon School<svg></svg>](http://www.nikon.com.sg/en_SG/nikon_school/index.page){:target="_blank"}

 	At Nikon, we share the same passion for photography as you do.
 Nikon School helps you develop your interest for photography by making it simple and easy to understand and love.
-	Capturing picture perfect photos will be a breeze as you enjoy the satisfaction of creating your own masterpieces.

 ## Formal Education